SynapseMedia/nucleus/docs/guide/expose.md

 ## Metadata & Storage

-Now it's time to associate our data with the payload of the metadata.
+Now it's time to associate our metadata with the payload.
 In this step, we add information related to the "harvesting," "storage," and "processing" steps.
 Let's see how all this information is consolidated in the exported metadata:

 ```python